Hannibal-pl/IDA-fix-symtab-data/README.md

 IDA, by default, in common segement, for each symbol, create DWORD value containig symbol size.
 Each xrefs for this symbol is directed to this value.
 Using fixups it is corrected to external variable.
-This cause that any offset added to this symbol cannot by treaed as struct or array element.
+This cause that any offset added to this symbol cannot by treated as struct or array element.
 This make code analysis much harder.